-CSE 4301 3.0 Programming Language Design (integrated with CSE5423 3.0)
+CSE 4301 3.00 Programming Language Design (integrated with CSE5423 3.00)

-This course is a continuation of CSE3301 3.0 Programming Language Fundamentals.
+This course is a continuation of CSE3301 3.00 Programming Language Fundamentals.
 Like its predecessor, the course focuses on the linguistics of programming languages; that is, on the common, unifying themes that are relevant to programming languages in general.
 Both algorithmic and non-algorithmic language categories are examined.
 Current techniques for the formal specification of the syntax and semantics of programming languages are studied.
 Skills are developed in the critical and comparative evaluation of programming languages.

-CSE 4302 3.0 Compilers and Interpreters (integrated with CSE5424 3.0)
+CSE 4302 3.00 Compilers and Interpreters (integrated with CSE5424 3.00)

 Principles and design techniques for compilers and interpreters.
-Compiler organisation, compiler writing tools, scanning, parsing, semantic analysis, run-time storage organisation, memory management, code generation, and optimisation.
+Compiler organization, compiler writing tools, scanning, parsing, semantic analysis, run-time storage organization, memory management, code generation, and optimization.
 Students will implement a substantial portion of a compiler in a project.